stupidwolfy/Mission-PSITable/README.md

 ## Info :loudspeaker:

-       This repo is about using python to make game and processiong with data from player like time played, score and using cloud database to manage player data.
+       This repo is about using python to make simple game and processiong with data from player like time played, score and using cloud database to manage player data.

 ## Status :traffic_light: